 Until the 1870’s, wildfires (as today, mostly accidently or purposely human-caused) in the mountains north of Los Angeles were considered more of an attraction than a threat, especially at night.
 They were fondly described as “tongues of flame licking the Sierra Madre.”
-Since few people lived on or near the mountains, fires there caused no great alarm.
-In fact, two cattlemen were reported to annually ignite big fires in the mountains that raised no concern.
-Wildfires only first became a concern in 1884 when flooding from eroded hillsides wiped out the track system of the Southern Pacific Railroad in the Los Angeles area.
+Since few people lived in or near the mountains, fires there caused no great alarm.
+In fact, two cattlemen were reported to annually ignite big fires in the mountains, raising little concern.
+In 1884, wildfires became a concern when flooding from hillsides, eroded by fires, wiped out the track system of the Southern Pacific Railroad in the Los Angeles area.
 Authorities finally banned needless fires and even threatened to prosecute offenders.
-As fires and flooding resulting from fire erosion increasingly threatened property by the late 1800s, Angelenos lost their fondness for “beautiful” wildfires and demanded fire suppression.
+As fires and the resulting flooding from fire erosion increasingly threatened property by the late 1800s, Angelenos lost their fondness for “beautiful” wildfires and demanded fire suppression.

 5,000+ acres burned.
 "ANF" is abbreviation for Angeles National Forest